 Nikki Legate (She/her),

-Clinical Psychologist, and Associate Professor, Department of Psychology, Illinois Institute of Technology
+Associate Professor, Department of Psychology, Illinois Institute of Technology

 Nikki Legate is a clinical psychologist and an associate professor in the Department of Psychology at Illinois Institute of Technology.
 Her research focuses on the conditions that promote resilience and reduce health disparities in marginalized individuals, and the conditions that motivate greater inclusivity in the general population.